New to online learning at Camosun? Here are some resources to get you started:

 Need help getting started with our online tools (D2L, Kaltura, Collaborate)?
 Check the relevant tabs on the navigation bar.

-During your course, if you have any technical difficulties with D2L, Kaltura, or Collaborate, you can contact the eLearning Support team by e-mail at email@example.com . eLearning Support is staffed from 8:30 am to 4:30 pm Mondays to Fridays.
+During your course, if you have any technical difficulties with D2L, Kaltura, or Collaborate, you can contact the eLearning Support team by going to our Team Dynamix Support portal and clicking the appropriate Category to submit a ticket. eLearning Support is staffed from 8:30 am to 4:30 pm Mondays to Fridays.

 Additional Resources Outside of Camosun